ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

            print("hello world")

-If a format is used in the "content" field that does not fall into the category above, it will not be rendered correctly.
+If a format is used in the "content" field that does not fall into the categories above, it will not be rendered correctly.

 To enable the "What's new" sections and sidebar in the changelog file, add the following dictionary